Recent Google privacy changes could have far-reaching consequences for your reputation.

 However, I believe that keywords can help people to understand what others are saying, meaning that monitoring the words attached to a name is just vital.
 Snarky words really can hurt a person’s reputation, and if those words pass by unnoticed, the attack becomes even more significant and harder to amend.
 As a writer, I simply must know what words people are using in order to help my clients.
 I’m a little sad that Google is making that simple task harder to complete.

 Monitoring Your Online Reputation in a Keywordless World

 Since consumers want enhanced privacy, it’s unlikely that Google will change its policies in the near future.
 It’s much more likely, in fact, that the company will promote its efforts to keep information secure, and it’s quite possible that Google will gain new customers by keeping data locked up and secure.
 Hoping, praying and petitioning are all unlikely to work.

-People who are techno savvy can follow the advice of SEO experts like this one, who have all sorts of coding tricks that can be used to subvert the privacy settings of Google and deliver an intense amount of information.
+People who are tech-savvy can follow the advice of SEO experts like this one, who have all sorts of coding tricks that can be used to subvert the privacy settings of Google and deliver an intense amount of information.

 And, of course, you can always hire the team of dedicated experts at InternetReputation.com to help you.
 In fact, we can provide you with sophisticated reports that detail how your name or your company’s name is appearing in online searches, and we can even provide you with trend data that details how your name is changing over time.

-If you’d like to know more about this click here for a free online reputation analysis.
+If you’d like to know more about managing Google privacy changes and protecting your reputation, click here for a free online reputation analysis.
 In no time at all, we can provide you with a detailed report that shows you both your strengths and your weaknesses, with no fee involved.